Jigsy1/IdeoCipher/README.md

 <h1>Ideas:</h1>

 1. Cyber-Wire sevreal years ago on IRC suggested inserting fake spaces into the string if Space=... is true.
-2. Duplicate character for the Python version.
+2. Duplicate character checker for the Python version to warn user if same character is elsewhere in the Keys.

 <h1>(Possible) Issues:</h1>
 1. Encoding with Space= enabled, then changing the name to something like Spaces= and trying to decode the message will return something like "This!is!a!test."
 The same problem also happens with Null= being renamed.
 This shouldn't be an issue however as long as both parties have the exact same .ini structure.